-88. Former registration offices, officers, etc., to continue.- (1) The offices existing at the commencement of this Act for registration of trade unions shall be continued as if they had been established under this Act.
+87. (1) The offices existing at the commencement of this Act for registration of trade unions shall be continued as if they had been established under this Act.

-(2) Any person appointed to any office under, or by virtue of the provisions of the repealed Ordinance shall be deemed to have been appointed to that office under or by virtue of this Act.
+(2) Any person appointed to any office under, or by virtue of the provisions of the Repealed Ordinance shall be deemed to have been appointed to that office under or by virtue of this Act.

-(3) Any books of accounts, book, paper, register or document kept under the provisions of the repealed Ordinance relating to companies shall be deemed to be part of the books of accounts, book, paper, register or document to be kept under this Act.
+(3) Any books of accounts, book, paper, register or document kept under the provisions of the Repealed Ordinance relating to companies shall be deemed to be part of the books of accounts, book, paper, register or document to be kept under this Act.

-89. Removal of difficulties.
-If any difficulty arises in giving effect to any provisions of this Act, the Federal Government may, by notification in the official Gazette, make such order, not inconsistent with the provisions, of this Act, as may appear to it to be necessary for the purpose of removing the difficulty;
+88. If any difficulty arises in giving effect to any provisions of this Act, the Government may, by notification in the official Gazette, make such order, not inconsistent with the provisions, of this Act, as may appear to it to be necessary for the purpose of removing the difficulty.